 Balancing Risk and Reward

 CSR's business activities present a range of risks that cannot be eliminated but can be managed.
-CSR's policy is to strive to balance the risks and rewards in conducting business to optimise returns – in accordance with our goals of delivering shareholder value, and its commitments to customers, employees, the community and other stakeholders with an interest in CSR.
+CSR's policy is to strive to balance the risks and rewards in conducting business to optimise returns – in accordance with our goals of delivering shareholder value, and commitments to customers, employees, the community and other stakeholders with an interest in CSR.

 Framework and Commitment

-Business risks – it is CSR's policy to have a common framework across the company to identify, quantify, manage and monitor business risks.
+Operational risks – it is CSR's policy to have a common framework across the company to identify, quantify, manage and monitor business risks.
 CSR is committed to reinforcing effective business risk management as a key element in its strategic planning, decision making and execution of strategies.